Bachelor of Arts (BA)

 Gain Valuable Experience

 Learning experiences beyond the classroom help prepare you for a career and life after university.
-Expand your horizons while studying abroad, conducting meaningful research, or working in the community with your fellow students.
+Expand your horizons while studying abroad, conducting meaningful research, or working in the community with your UBC colleagues.

 - See the world through Go Global, a UBC program for exchange and study with more than 150 international partner institutions.
 Experience university life abroad as a resident, or earn academic credit while participating in summer group-study courses led by UBC profs.

 - Travel to a conference or competition with financial assistance available through the Tuum Est Student Initiative Fund, which provides financial support up to $3,500.

 - Pursue innovative and original research as part of the Irving K. Barber School of Arts and Sciences Undergraduate Research Awards.

 - Participate in the Irving K. Barber School of Arts and Sciences Undergraduate Research Conference.